evanchooly/mongo-java-driver/docs/reference/content/builders/aggregation.md

 ### BucketAuto

-The [`$bucketAuto`]({{< docsref "reference/operator/aggregation/bucketAuto/" >}}) pipeline stage makes bucketing data even simpler by automating the boundaries of each bucket rather than requiring explicit boundaries.
-Instead of taking a list of values defining each bucket's boundaries, `$autoBucket` takes the number of buckets desired and leaves it to the aggregation engine to discover the boundaries necessary to provide that number of buckets.
+The [`$bucketAuto`]({{< docsref "reference/operator/aggregation/bucketAuto/" >}}) pipeline stage automatically determines the boundaries of each bucket in its attempt to distribute the documents evenly into a specified number of buckets.
+Depending on the input documents, the number of buckets may be less than the specified number of buckets.

 For example, this stage creates 10 buckets: